 Seattle City Council adopted Resolution Number 31243 in September, 2010 expressing the intent to create a more formal advisory body for freight issues by establishing a Freight Advisory Board.
 This new Board will advise the Mayor, the City Council, and all departments and offices of the city in the development of a functional and efficient freight system, and on all matters related to freight and the impact that actions by the city may have on the freight environment.
 The Board replaced the Freight Mobility Advisory Committee upon its formation in January 2011.

 The City of Seattle established the Freight Mobility Advisory Committee (FMAC) in September 2002 to advise elected officials, SDOT and other agencies on measures to improve freight mobility and safety in Seattle.
-The Committee served for eight years through December 2010, and is being replaced in 2011 by the new Freight Advisory Board.
+The Committee served for eight years through December 2010, and was replaced in early 2011 by the new Freight Advisory Board.

 See this site to view Committee information:

 SDOT and the Port of Seattle have identified key existing ground transportation routes that provide connections to Port facilities.
 Two maps are available.
 The Seaport Highway Connectors map identifies existing routes that provide safe, reliable, efficient and direct access between a Port marine facility and the state highway or interstate system.
 The Seaport Intermodal Connectors map identifies existing routes that provide safe, reliable, efficient and direct access between Port terminals and the primary railroad intermodal facilities located in Seattle.

 City of Seattle Transportation Strategic Plan

 Ballard Interbay Northend Manufacturing & Industrial Center (BINMIC) Neighborhood Plan

 Duwamish Manufacturing and Industrial Center Neighborhood Plan

 Green Ribbon Commission on Climate Protection